-Father desires that we would mature, and learn to not allow our senses [our emotions or feelings] or our own imaginations to determine our behaviour.
-Instead, He wants us to learn to walk by faith, not by sight.
+Father desires that we would mature, and begin to work at not allowing our senses [emotions, feelings], or our imaginations, to determine our behaviour.
+Instead, He wants us to learn to the facts of our faith, and then walk by faith, not by sight.

-If we want to mature, then we need to make a conscious, determined decision to seek Father’s help, to recognize the difference between what our emotions or our thoughts are shouting at us, and what the facts of God’s Word are.
+If we want to mature, then we need to make a conscious, determined decision to seek Father’s help to recognize something — recognize the difference between what our emotions are shouting at us, and what the facts of God’s Word are.

-Yes, there will certainly be times when our thoughts and emotions will conflict with Yahuwah’s Word.
+Yes, there are times when our thoughts and emotions will conflict with Yahuwah’s Word.
 The conflicts can be difficult, and very personal battles.
-But those are moments when we must use our faith in Father’s character and in the facts of His Word!
+But those are moments when we must use our faith and trust in Father’s character and the facts of His Word!
 Those are moments when we must ask Father’s help to overcome the battles.